aele1401/Luxxy/README.md

 - Integration with multiple cloud providers (AWS & Google Cloud)

 ## AWS & Google Cloud Architecture
+- This project automates the migration of data from an on-premise solution to the cloud in AWS and Google Cloud
 ![Diagram](https://github.com/aele1401/Luxxy/blob/main/Images/solution_architecture.png)

 ## Getting Started